jacksonllee/pycantonese/pycantonese/data/hkcancor/readme.md

   *Age:*
-  In the HKCanCor source, certain participants' age is unclear, e.g., 25-30 as a range.
+  In the HKCanCor source, certain participants' age is unclear, e.g., 25-30 as a best-guess range.
   In cases like this, the smaller number is taken as the age (i.e., 25 in this example).

 * Transcriptions and annotations: